 _xmpp-client._TCP.tigase.org 86400 IN SRV 0 5 5222 xmpp.tigase.org _xmpp-server._TCP.tigase.org 86400 IN SRV 0 5 5269 xmpp.tigase.org

 If you don’t want to do all the hosting yourself, you can still have an XMPP service running in your own domain.
-The only condition right now is that this must be a DNS registered domain and DNS must point to the following DNS address:
+The only condition right now is proper DNS service record (SRV) configuration that point to the following DNS address:

-Although SRV records are required by the XMPP specifications we do not require SRV records either.
-If you want to register: your-domain.tld on our XMPP service make sure that either the command:
+We highly encourage using SRV records.
+If you want to register: your-domain.tld on our XMPP service make sure that it resolves correctly:

 If you want to have MUC and PubSub available under your domain as subdomains, you have to setup DNS for your